The Book and Paper Group are pleased to present recipients of the BPG Professional Development Bursaries which ran from

 Interested in hearing more about what individual recipients did with their bursaries?
-Links their blog posts are available in their bios!
+Links to their blog posts are available in their bios!

 Alice Derham is currently working as a paper conservator in the Western Art on Paper studio at the British Museum and various private studios.
 Prior to this, Alice worked as a book and paper conservator at the Chester Beatty in Dublin, firstly as the 2017/18 Heritage Council Conservation Intern and then as a contract conservator.
 Alice graduated with an MA in Conservation of Fine Art (specialising in works of art on paper) from Northumbria University in 2017.
 Before starting her MA, she undertook a conservation internship at the Indira Gandhi National Centre for the Arts, New Delhi, India, and gained further pre-course experience at the British Postal Museum and Archive, London.
 During her MA she undertook placements at the Victoria and Albert Museum, Royal Museums Greenwich, Tyne and Wear Archives and Museums, Jane McAusland’s paper conservation studio in Suffolk, and the Royal Botanic Gardens, Kew.